 Certain eligible ETFs hold assets that are denominated or trade in non-U.S. dollar currencies and that are adjusted to reflect their U.S. dollar value.
 The interbank market in foreign currencies is a global, around-the-clock market.
 Therefore, the hours of trading for your notes, if any trading market develops, will not conform to the hours during which the currencies trade.
 Significant price and rate movements may take place in the underlying foreign currency exchange markets that will not be reflected immediately in the price of your notes.
 The possibility of these movements should be taken into account.
 There is no systematic reporting of last-sale information for foreign currencies.
-Reasonably current bid and offer information is available in certain brokers' offices, in bank foreign currency trading offices and to others who wish to subscribe for this information, but this information will not necessarily be reflected in the level of the index.
+Reasonably current bid and offer information, but this information will not necessarily be reflected in the level of the index.
 There is no regulatory requirement that those quotations be firm or revised on a timely basis.
 The absence of last-sale information and the limited availability of quotations to individual investors may make it difficult for many investors to obtain timely, accurate data about the state of the underlying foreign currency exchange markets.